 Specialty: Internal medicine and pediatrics.

-The most challenging and rewarding aspects of internal medicine and pediatrics: The most challenging aspects of caring for patients likely resonate with many physicians in the current health care environment: Administrative tasks and documentation, and patients who are uninsured or underinsured, which becomes prohibitive to their getting the care they need.
+The most challenging and rewarding aspects of internal medicine and pediatrics: The most challenging aspects of caring for patients likely resonate with many physicians in the current health care environment: Burdensome administrative tasks and documentation, and patients who are uninsured or underinsured—both of which become prohibitive to patients getting the care they need.

-How my lifestyle matches, or differs from, what I had envisioned: I came in anticipating long hours and extended stretches of time without a day off—a “prepare for the worst, hope for the best” kind of mentality.
-In doing this, I wasn’t surprised when those expectations came to fruition.
-I also made some non-negotiables for myself that, no matter how long the hours or days, I would maintain for my own sanity and well-being.
+How my lifestyle matches, or differs from, what I had envisioned: In residency, I came in anticipating long hours and extended stretches of time without a day off—a “prepare for the worst, hope for the best” kind of mentality.
+In doing this, I wasn’t surprised when those realities came to fruition.
+I also made some non-negotiables for myself that, no matter how long the hours or days, I would maintain my own well-being.

 Skills every physician in training should have for internal medicine and pediatrics but won’t be tested for on the board exam: Being a med-peds physician means that you’re wearing the hat of a pediatrician and an internist at any given time.
 Though much of the medicine is related, it requires adaptability and understanding the differences between pediatric and adult medicine.

-Likewise, the way you approach children with their parents in the clinic visit is different than how you would speak to adult patients.
+Likewise, the way you approach children with their parents in the clinic visit is different than how you might speak to adult patients about their own care.
 Being attuned to these differences and embracing the ongoing transitions between the two is important to optimizing your communication with the patient.

 Books every medical student interested in internal medicine and pediatrics should be reading: How to Win Friends and Influence People, by Dale Carnegie.
 I read this book before ever considering medical school and I continue to draw from its principles daily.
 Though many perceive it as a book geared toward sales and business, its content applies to any profession that relies on person-to-person interactions.
 Medical school teaches us the facts and science of medicine, but without also learning to be an effective communicator, leader, and the ability to gain the trust of others, we are limited in what we can accomplish.